 Alice will show you how the vivid paintings of Scottish artist Anne Redpath OBE have inspired much of her own work.
 An artist herself inspired by Bonnard and Matisse, you will focus on Redpath’s mastery of the limited palette, enlivened by jewel like notes of colour.

-Working in the studio from still life, you will explore her use of light and the effect of using different greys, some light, some cool, to paint with an unexpected vitality.
+Working in the studio from still life, using oils, you will explore her use of light and the effect of using different greys, some light, some cool, to paint with an unexpected vitality.
 This is a fast paced and vibrant course taking a different approach to the familiar genre of still life.

 “The school of painting is an oasis; a place to share ideas, enthusiasm and adventures into painting.
 Teaching has helped me to translate my thoughts and reflections about art into practical courses.
 In doing this I have learnt so much and shared in that adventure.
 It’s an opportunity to pass on the wonderful sense of being part of a bigger ‘family’ of painters.”